Gopalpur, Odisha

-Gopalpur is a coastal town and a Notified Area Council on the Bay of Bengal coast in Ganjam district in the southern part of Odisha, India.
-Today it is a commercial port, a famous sea beach and a tourist destination.
+Gopalpur or Gopalpur-on-Sea is a coastal town and a Notified Area Council in Ganjam district in Odisha, India.
 Gopalpur is around 15 km from Berhampur.
-The reconstruction of an all weather port including new berths is under development.
+Located on the southern part of the state, it was an ancient seaside resort on the shores of the Bay of Bengal, now more associated with its port.

 Demographics

-As of 2001 India census, Gopalpur had a population of 6663.
+As of the 2001 India census, Gopalpur had a population of 6663.
 Males constitute 50% of the population and females 50%.
 Gopalpur has an average literacy rate of 59%, lower than the national average of 59.5%: male literacy is 59%, and female literacy is 42%.
 In Gopalpur, 12% of the population is under 6 years of age.

 History

 Ancient Kalinga era

 Gopalpur has an ancient sea port which was operational during the heyday of maritime Kalinga region.
-It is identified with the site Mansurkota located near Gopalpur, just below the mouth of the river Rushikulya.
-Ptolemy refers to an apheterion or the point of departure located south of Palur port from where ships bound for Southeast Asia embarked on its voyage.
+It was used to enter Southeast Asia by travellers who embarked on their voyage.

 Post-Medieval era

 Under the ownership of the Soraine family the village grew in wealth, from an obscure little fishing village, Gopalpur became a prominent trading port.
 The family built the port, the lighthouse and the Albert Hotel and established both a local fishing industry and a trade route with Burma.

+Gopalpur on sea, was once a Dutch establishment.
+Back in those days, S.K.
+Dey owned almost half of Gopalpur.

 They also established the bylaw allowing any villagers who could build a house, with a perimeter and light a fire in the fireplace overnight, could then keep the land and house (on the backwaters) as their own.

 During the British rule family squabbles and disputes resulted in much being transferred to British missionaries.
 The Albert Hotel now locked in ownership battles and lying derelict is the last remnant of those squabbles.

 During the days of British East India Company The East India Company built large warehouses and godowns because the trade with Burma had picked up and it had become a trading point for rice from Rangoon.

 Victor Soraine returned to India from England and built BetVic house where he retired, surrounded by memories of childhood and his family legacy.
-His final wish was granted when he was buried in his ancestral lands just a few years ago.
+His final wish was granted when he was buried in Christian cemetery just a few years ago.

 Gopalpur has reverted to being a quiet, relaxed place but with one major difference — it is one of India's most sought after beaches, with a distinct charm of its own.

+Once a house to a Europeans and Anglo Indians now only a few of the families live here.

 Beach

-Barely 16 km away from Brahmapur (It is also at times considered as a part of Brahmapur), the commercial hub of southern Odisha and close to the border of Andhra Pradesh, is the tiny town of Gopalpur on the Bay of Bengal.
+Barely 16 km away from Brahmapur (it is also at times considered as a part of Brahmapur), the commercial hub of southern Odisha and close to the border of Andhra Pradesh, is the tiny town of Gopalpur on the Bay of Bengal.
 This languorous beach with coconut groves, casuarinas and gentle sand dunes is deserted for miles.